 The Rottweiler, commonly known as the Rotti, is a large, powerful and energetic dog.
 They have also a very smart and intelligent dog.
 The Rottweiler is a working breed that was originally bred to herd sheep and pull carts laden with meat to the market.

-They are a real utility breed and continue to work and give service in varies roles such as search and rescue, law enforcement and as guard dogs.
+They are a real utility breed and continue to work and give service in various roles such as search and rescue, law enforcement and guard dogs.
 For the Rottweiler that is a pet, exercise is important to maintain their powerful bodies and keep them in good health.

 Rottweiler Exercise Needs

 There are three main types of exercise and activity you must provide your Rottweiler every day.